 What data not to include in Intrastat?

-Special computer software stored in a data medium is also considered a service and shall not be declared in the statistical declaration.
+Special computer software stored in a data medium are also considered a service and shall not be declared in the statistical declaration.
 Standard computer software, however, is declared normally.
-Standard computer software refers to mass-produced commercial products (e.g. PC software, game packages) generally available to all customers.
+Standard computer software refers to mass-produced commercial products (for example PC software, game packages) generally available to all customers.